fgcartographix/big-data-spring2017/week6/06_part2_front_end_environments.md

 Introducing functions.
 Just like Python, functions are pieces of code that can run when called upon.
 To use a function, it must be defined using the *function* declaration.

+##### Parameters versus Arguments

+In the function definition above, we listed parameters that are taken by the function. *Parameters* are placeholders for objects that will be passed to the function when called. *Arguments* are the real values of the objects received as parameters for the function when it is invoked.

+If a parameter is defined in JavaScript, it must be passed an argument when invoked.
+However, it is possible to provide default values if an argument is not received.
+[More on that here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters)

 When defining a function, you also define the parameters that are required for the function.
 These parameters are placeholders for accepting variable values created outside of the function.
 For example, let's look at a basic function.

 ```js